MayFu2025/unit1_project/README.md

 | Usability   | General ease and clarity of use                    | Let a random peer who is unfamiliar with the project use the program.                                                                       | Program should not produce any errors.
 Ideally, the tester does not have to ask anything for clarification.                                                                                                                      |

 # Criteria C: Development
+## Techniques used
+1. Functions
+2. For/While loops
+3. Input validation
+4. If statements

+## Modules used
+1. datetime
+2. csv

 ## Displaying a menu, and validating a user choice from the menu
 To provide the user with a clear and legible interface to show the various options available, I chose to use functions.
 To create this, I first made a function using a for loop that will print a simple menu.
 ```.py